-However, Jackson died Tuesday after undergoing brain surgery on Sunday, it said.
+However, Jackson died November 23, 2021, after brain surgery two days earlier, it said.

 Young dancer Jessalyn Torres was injured

 Ryan Kohnke attended the parade with his two daughters to see his 11-year-old niece Jessalyn Torres dance.
-But Kohnke is comparing what he saw to his days of combat service in Iraq, calling it "a war zone."
+But Kohnke compared what he saw to his days of combat service in Iraq, calling it “a war zone.”

-Jessalyn, or Jessa as the family calls her, was one of the dozens who were hit.
-She was participating in the parade with the Waukesha Xtreme Dance Team, which her uncle says she loves being a part of.
+Jessalyn, known to her family as Jessa, was one of the dozens who were hit.
+She was participating in the parade with the Waukesha Xtreme Dance Team, which her uncle said she loves being a part of.

-Kohnke recalls the moment when he saw the SUV plow through the crowd and tells CNN, "It didn't sink in at first for a lot of people, then all of a sudden it got real, and people started dispersing."
+Kohnke recalled the moment when he saw the SUV plow through the crowd and told CNN, “It didn’t sink in at first for a lot of people, then all of a sudden it got real, and people started dispersing.”

-He says there were people down everywhere, with many screaming and trying to help.
+He said there were people down everywhere, with many screaming and trying to help.